JessicaNations/angular-safari/README.md

 * share button (with bottom modal) on each event card
     * Extra credit: set it overlapping the image and text
 # CALENDAR TODOs
+* calendar month scroll like google calendars
+    * finger swipe in the middle of the calendar (along with the arrows)
 * On date click show the details in bottom sheet modal
 * Link to event cards
 * Event Cards (maybe carousel)